jreinhardt/bolttools/doc/blt_spec_0_2.rst

 - filename: mandatory, string.
 The filename of the file
 - author: mandatory, string or list of strings.
 The author of the file with e-mail adress in <> or a list of several authors.
 - license: mandatory, string.
-The license of the file
+The license of the file.
+Must be one of the supported-licenses_
 - type: "module"
 - modules: mandatory, list of base-module-element_.
 A list of base module elements describing the modules in the file.